canonical-web-and-design/tutorials.ubuntu.com/tutorials/snapcraft/snap-a-python-application.md

 curl error: curl: (6) Could not resolve host: www.ubuntu.com
 ```

 We are almost there, but as you saw, this didn’t work!
 Indeed, the snap does not have access to the Internet anymore because of the strict confinement.
-We need to declare that type of access we need, and only that (for example, the `httpstat` would still not have any access to the files in our home directory).
+We need to declare the type of access we need (and no more than that - for example, the `httpstat` should still not have any access to the files in our home directory).

 negative